mgr51297/HaCoder.py/README.md

 Use at your own responsibility.
 This tool is created for educational purposes only.
 # HaCoder.py
-The project is CLOSED!
+The project is ABANDONED!
 Now It's fully detectable, If you got infected by this malware, please download AVG or Avast to remove it.

 # Credits
-Technic Dynamic - Backdoor and Handler<br>
-David Buday - Fixing Bugs
+David Buday - Exceptions

 # Requirements
 Following requirements are used to convert PY file to MS Executable EXE